 Following up on my previous post about finding “aha” moments, I discovered another study on ways to keep the creative juices flowing.
-Here’s a quick piece from Media Bistro on that “enlightening” research.
+Here’s a piece from Vicki Salemi, originally published by Media Bistro in 2013.

 If you’re in a creative rut right now, according to a recent study you may be able to get out of it by simply flipping the switch.
 That is, on the lightbulb.